Crunch-Garage/go-stripe/README.md

  <br />

 # 🧐 Getting Started
-> Before Getting Started, Let us learn how to install golang and investigate what Stripe is.
+> Before getting started , let us learn how to install [Golang](https://go.dev/) and investigate what [Stripe](https://stripe.com/docs) is.
 >
 > As [Edwin Kimani](https://github.com/edugeezu) asks, What is ?, Why ?
 Golang or Stripe ?
-Well let's learn why Golang ot Stripe
+Well let's learn why Golang or Stripe

 Clone the repository:
 ```